Computing and Technology

 Make a habit of checking your Beloit account.
 Most communications you’ll receive before you arrive on campus will come via email, including your housing and roommate assignment, mailbox number, and financial aid information.
 Your Beloit email account will also be an essential tool for communicating with professors, staff, and students at Beloit College.

 You received your Beloit College username and a temporary password by mail.
 Be sure to change your password immediately:

 The Portal is an online application that gives students access to personal academic information: things like class schedules, grades and grade point averages, and transcripts.
 You’ll check semester grades here, register for courses, and update personal information.
-Also, several required forms are available via the Portal.
+Many forms referred to in this booklet are available via the Portal on the "New Students" tab.
 Log in at the Terrarium with the same username and password you use for email.